LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Reference: [JSON-LD scoped context][org-w3c-json-ld-scoped-contexts] {:.reference}

-The context URL _SHOULD_{:.strong-term} point to a JSON-LD context which, in its simplest form, maps terms to IRIs and can define a context for values of properties. _Entity Metadata Management_{:.term} activity streams _SHOULD_{:.strong-term} include a context definition at each level.
-The context definition _SHOULD_ be the one defined by the _Entity Metadata Management_{:.term} group, or an extension of this definition.
-The _Entity Metadata Management_{:.term} context definition is an extension of the _Activity Streams_{:.term} [context definition][org-w3c-activitystreams-context-definition].
+The @context URL _MUST_{:.strong-term} point to a JSON-LD context which, in its simplest form, maps terms to IRIs and can define a context for values of properties.

+_Entity Metadata Management_{:.term} activity streams _MUST_{:.strong-term} include @context at each level in order to conform to [JSON-LD][org-w3c-json-ld] syntax.
+The _Entity Metadata Management_{:.term} context definition includes information for all levels, and as such, the same context definition is used for all levels.

+Implementations may augment the provided @context with additional @context definitions but must not override or change the normative context of the _Activity Stream_{:.term} context or the _Entity Metadata Management_{:.term} context.
+Implementations may also use additional properties and values not defined in the JSON-LD @context with the understanding that any such properties will likely be unsupported and ignored by consuming implementations that use the standard JSON-LD algorithms.

+The @context _SHOULD_ be `"https://ld4.github.io/entity_metadata_management/api/0.1/activitystreams-extensions"`, or an extension of this definition.
+The _Entity Metadata Management_{:.term} context is an extension of the _Activity Streams_{:.term} [context][org-w3c-activitystreams-context-definition].

 TODO: Link to EMM context once it is created.
 {:.todo}